Sign in

 Cropland at the University Farm produces forages and grain crops harvested to supply feed for the cattle on site, supporting a largely self-contained operation with an emphasis on sustainable agriculture.

-👉 Is this your business?
+Is this your business?

 Claim this breeder profile

-You can claim this breeder profile by signing up for a free account and verifying your ownership of the phone number or email address.
+Create a free account to claim this page, then verify ownership of the phone number or email address.

 This profile was created to help more people discover your business.
 All information shown here comes from publicly available sources, but it’s not always perfect.
 Once you claim your profile, you can edit or remove any details you’d like.
 We’d love your help keeping the directory accurate and up to date!

-Phone +1 660-785-7477
++1 660-785-7477

-Owner Bill Kuntz
+Bill Kuntz

-Location Kirksville, MO, 63501-4200, USA
+Kirksville, MO, 63501-4200, US

 View other cattle breeders in Missouri View other cattle breeders View other gelbvieh breeders in Missouri View other gelbvieh breeders View other breeders in Missouri